rluta/vertx-elasticsearch-service/README.md

 ## Configuration

+Deploying the vertx service with id 'com.hubrick.vertx.vertx-elasticsearch-service'.
 The configuration options are as follows:

 ```json
 {